clendson-goncalves/task-manager/DOCUMENTATION.md

 ## Conclusion

+Exercise completed successfully.
 If you need any additional information, feel free to ask.
-Thank you for your time and for considering me for this position.
+Thank you for considering me for the position.
 I'm excited about the opportunity to join the team and I'm looking forward to the next steps.

 Best regards,